MatanNafshi/US_Household_Income_SQL/README.md

 ---

-## 💡 Future Improvements

-- Integrate additional datasets for demographic context.
-- Implement visualizations using Python or Tableau.
-- Expand analysis to explore time-based trends in household income.

----

 ## 📬 Contact

 For questions or suggestions, feel free to reach out!

 Linkedin: https://www.LinkedIn.com/in/matan-nafshi

 Email: matannaf@gmail.com

 Phone: +972 528777096
 ---